ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 # First solution: HOG + SVM
 The steps of this project are the following:

-* Get the training data: we need images representing a car (positive samples) and images that do not (negative samples).
+* Get the training data: we need images of cars (positive samples) and images representing something else (negative samples).
 * Feature extraction (for each sample of the training set):
-  * Perform a [Histogram of Oriented Gradients (HOG)](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) feature extraction.
+  * Perform a [Histogram of Oriented Gradients (HOG)](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) feature extraction
-  * Extract binned color features, as well as histograms of color.
+  * Extract binned color features, as well as histograms of color
   * Concatenate the previous results in a vector and normalize
-* Train a Linear SVM classifier
+* Train a classifier ( for example, a linear SVM classifier)
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 You can find the code in the IPython notebook named [Vehicle-Detection.ipynb](https://github.com/jokla/CarND-Vehicle-Detection/blob/master/Vehicle-Detection.ipynb).